Telematic art: Pioneering experiments

 In 1977, 'Satellite Arts Project' by Kit Galloway and Sherrie Rabinowitz used satellites to connect artists on the east and west coast of the United States.
 This was the first time that artists were connected in a telematic way.
 With the support of NASA, the artists produced composite images of participants, enabling an interactive dance concert amongst geographically disparate performers.
-An estimated audience of 25,000 saw bi-coastal discussions on the impact of new technologies on art, and improvised, interactive dance and music performances that were mixed in real time and shown on a split screen.
+An estimated audience of 25,000 saw bi-coastal discussions on the impact of new technologies on art, and improvised, interactive dance and music performances that were mixed together in real time creating a live composited image allowing the East and West performers to share and co-inhabit the entire video screen.
 These first satellite works emphasized the primacy of process that remained central to the theory and practice of telematic art.